promptmike/github-learn-notes/github-foundations-part-2-of-2/00-core.md

 Read the docs first - especially README, LICENSE, CONTRIBUTING AND CODE\_OF\_CONDUCT and check labels for help needed

-Check for additional communication channels (e.g. and IRC)
+Check for additional communication channels (e.g. an IRC)

 **PR best practices**
 - Be consise